Carry on, Mr. Bowditch - E-Guide

 All of the unit lessons are written from a Christian worldview!

-- Provides the study guide in universally compatible PDF format (works on Mac AND Windows)
+- Contains the complete study guide in universally compatible PDF format (works on Mac AND Windows)

 - No costly software purchases necessary

-Note: Mobile Devices/Tablets may require alternative app that supports and saves fillable form fields. - Or choose to conveniently print what you need, when you need it:
+Note: Mobile devices may require an alternative app that supports and saves fillable form fields and interactive features. - Conveniently print what you need, when you need it:

-- Print single lessons or pages as the student completes them
+- Print single literature lessons or pages as the student completes them

-- Print multiple copies of the entire guide for classroom sets
+- Print multiple copies of the entire curriculum study guide for classroom sets

-- Complete separate answer key file included for the teacher!
+- Complete answer key PDF file included for the teacher to make grading simple!

 Reviews